 - Legs up the wall pose at the end of the day can also help with circulation and stress.

-What Workouts to Avoid on Your Period
+Workouts to Avoid During Your Period

 “If you love a particular workout and have previously enjoyed it safely, there is no compelling reason or evidence to avoid it during your period,” Gordon says.
 However, if you start to feel excessively tired, she suggests lowering the intensity.

 Additionally, if you suffer from nausea or dizziness during a heavy flow, opt for some yoga sessions, go hiking instead of running, or try a chill breaststroke instead of a freestyle swim, Schmidt suggests.
 And just be sure to listen to your body, Bartos says.
 “If you feel overly exerted or dizzy, stop.”

 One final note: If you are doing an activity that requires agility, lateral movements and quick stops or jumping, be really mindful of your landings, Gordon says.
 Some research has found that women may be at a higher risk of injuries, especially ACL tears in the knee, due to fluctuating estrogen levels as they approach ovulation.
 As Gordon notes, “No need to ditch the game; just mind your directional changes.”